-- 7. The schools are opposed to all forms of prejudice which stands in the way of fulfilling the legal duties referred to in points 1-3 (Legal Framework): - · Prejudices around disability and special educational needs - Prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example anti-Semitism and Islamophobia, and those that are directed against Travellers, migrants, refugees and people seeking asylum. - · Prejudices reflecting sexism and homophobia. - 8.
-There is guidance in the staff handbook on how racist incidents should be identified, assessed, recorded and dealt with. - 9.
-We keep a record of prejudice-related incidents and, if requested, provide a report to the local authority about the numbers, types and seriousness of prejudice-related incidents at our schools and how they are dealt with.
+- 7- The school are opposed to all forms of prejudice which stands in the way of fulfilling the legal duties referred to in points 1-3 (Legal Framework): - prejudice around disability and special educational needs - Prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example anti-Semitism and Islamophobia, and those that are directed against Travellers, migrants, refugees and people seeking asylum. - Prejudices reflecting sexism and homophobia - 8- There is guidance in the policies on how racist incidents should be identifies, assessed, recorded and dealt with. - 9- We keep a record of prejudice-related incidents in the Governors' file and provide a report to the Local Authority about the numbers, types and seriousness of prejudice-related incidents at our schools and how they are dealt with.

-Roles and responsibilities
+Roles and Responsibilities

-- 10. The governing body is responsible for ensuring that the schools comply with legislation, and that this policy and its related procedures and action plans are implemented. - 11.
-A member of the governing body has a watching brief regarding the implementation of this policy and is responsible for monitoring the reporting of racist incidents. - 12.
-The Executive Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in any cases of unlawful discrimination. - 13.
-A senior member of staff has day-to-day responsibility for co-ordinating implementation of the policy.

-14. All staff are expected to:

-- promote an inclusive and collaborative ethos in their classroom - · deal with any prejudice related incidents that may occur - plan and deliver curricular and lessons that reflect the principles in point 4 above - · support pupils in their class for whom English is an additional language - keep up-to-date with equalities legislation relevant to their work.
+- 10- The governing body is responsible for ensuring that the schools comply with legislation and that this policy and its related procedures and action plans are implemented. - 11- A member of the governing body has a watching brief regarding the implementation of this policy and is responsible for monitoring the reporting of racist incidents. - 12- The Executive Headteacher is responsible for implementing the policy; for ensuring that all staff are aware of their responsibilities and are given appropriate training and support; and for taking appropriate action in cases of unlawful discrimination. - 13- A senior member of staff had day-to-day responsibility for co-ordinating implementation of the policy. - 14- All staffs are expected to: - Promote an inclusive and collaborative ethos in their classroom - Deal with any prejudice related incidents that may occur - Plan and deliver curricular and lessons that reflect the principles in point 4 above - Support pupils in their class for whom English us an additional language - Keep up-to-date equalities legislation relevant to their work